flowx-ai/docs-flowx/release-notes/v3.3.0-may-2023/deployment-guidelines-v3.3.0.md

 2. Install `event-source-polyfill@1.0.31`:

-To replace the functionality provided by socket.io-client, you will need to use a new package called `event-source-polyfill@1.0.31` (as mentioned in the [Installing the library](#installing-the-library)).
+To replace the functionality provided by socket.io-client, you will need to use a new package called `event-source-polyfill@1.0.31` (as mentioned in the [**Installing the library**](../../docs/platform-deep-dive/core-components/renderer-sdks/angular-renderer#installing-the-library) section).
 This package serves as a polyfill for the EventSource API, which enables servers to send events to clients over HTTP.
 The EventSource API is commonly used for server-sent events (SSE) and real-time web applications.

 ```bash
 npm install event-source-polyfill@1.0.31